D1Z4/Hello-world/README.md

 # Hello-world
-It is just a tutorial, but I want really ro say Hello to the world
+It is just a tutorial, but I want really to say Hello to the world